Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Main Results

-\begin{proof} Suppose first that the hypotheses of the lemma hold for some $G\in\mathbb{G}^n_{\pi}$.
-We then make the observation that the edges belonging to no strongly connected component of $G$ are not used to calculate to $\mathcal{BW}_B(G)$.
+\begin{proof} Suppose first that the hypotheses of the lemma hold.
+We then make the observation that the edges $e\in E^{scc}$ are not used to calculate to $\mathcal{BW}_B(G)$.
 Furthermore, any cycle of $G$ is contained in exactly one strongly connected component of this graph.
 This implies that the Brualdi-type region of the graph is the union of the Brualdi-type regions of its strongly connected components.
 Therefore, we may without loss in generality assume that $G$ consists of a single strongly connected component.